samuel-walters/docker/README.md

 A ReplicaSet is a process that runs multiple instances of a Pod and keeps the specified number of Pods constant.
 Its purpose is to maintain the specified number of Pod instances running in a cluster at any given time to prevent users from losing access to their application when a Pod fails or is inaccessible.

+(make live changes - for example, edit the number of replicas from 3 to 5 and the app will still be running)
 ![](https://i.imgur.com/H57GFjz.png)

 ## Kubernetes Architecture